 There are large tracts of land that have been preserved in national park and nature reserves, which contributed a lot to the protected status of so many of the animals on the island.

-Arriving into port in the early evening, we didn’t have time to look around the small settlement of Penneshaw where the ferry docks as we had a 2 hour drive to the other side of the island still ahead of us.
+We didn’t have time to look around the small settlement of Penneshaw where the ferry docks as we had a two hour drive to the other side of the island still ahead of us, so we set off to Cape Borda and our Kangaroo Island accommodation straight away.

 From what I saw it was a sweet village with stone cottages and historic shopfronts, set on a windy hill looking over the waters of Investigator Strait, and across to the mainland in the distance.